These clean eating waffle cones prove you really can have it all while following a clean eating lifestyle.

 You can fill these with almost anything too.
 Another idea would be to fill these with my Caramel Popcorn recipe, Kettle Corn or some Banana Ice Cream in your favorite flavor.
 The possibilities are pretty endless!
 But any way you fill them, they are a wonderful treat for kids of all ages and just about any time of year.

-- Whisk or blend in the sugar.
-Note that the sucanat does not resolve well, but do the best you can.
+Whisk or blend in the sugar.
+Note that the sucanat does not dissolve well, but do the best you can.